Performance tips for EJ2 Angular Gantt control

 Optimizing performance with AutoCalculateDateScheduling

-In the Angular Gantt chart component, by default it automatically calculates the start and end dates in dataSource based on various factors such as working time, holidays, weekends, and predecessors.
-However, when rendering a large dataset, these calculations for data validation may result in performance issues.
-To avoid this, set the autoCalculateDateScheduling property to false.
+By default, the Angular Gantt component automatically calculates start and end dates in the dataSource based on working time, holidays, weekends, and predecessors.
+For large datasets, these calculations can impact performance.

 import { Component, ViewEncapsulation, OnInit } from '@angular/core';